ismailbangee/smart-contracts/CONTRIBUTING.md

 ## Create New solidity Smart Contract
 ====================================
-Create new smart contracts in the existing categories or you can also create new categories.
-For example you can create "Hotel" category and create new solidity smart contract inside it or you can create and new solidity smart contract inside any existing category let suppose you want to create new solidity smart contract inside "Real Estate" category or "NFT" or any other categories.
+Create new smart contracts in the existing use cases or you can also create new use cases.
+For example you can create "Hotel" use case and create new solidity smart contract inside it or you can create and new solidity smart contract inside any existing use cases, lets suppose you want to create new solidity smart contract inside "Real Estate" use case or "NFT" or any other use cases.

-## Right Now we have these categories:
+## Right Now we have these use cases:
 ==========================================

 Chainlink (Any solidity smart contract with utilization of chainlink.)